 Set just 2,000 miles east of Boston, The Azores are, without question, some of the most beautiful islands in the world… and yet they remain off the radar.
 The Azores’ year-round mild climate gives these Atlantic islands a fresh, spring like quality no matter when you visit.
 No matter what the weather back home, it’s always between 58 and 74 degrees F in the Azores.
 Summer arrives in June and often stays until December.
 The lava-rich soils, fed by volcano eruptions of the past, nurture more than 1,200 species of plants, flowers and trees.
 The landscape varies from open fields lined with country roads to tiny towns perched on oceanfront cliffs.

 But, that often gets lost in shadow of Lisbon.
 That is because Lisbon is one of the hottest destinations in Europe, seeing double-digit travel growth every year.
 The charming Portuguese capital has cemented its reputation, as one of Europe’s must see cities, with a flourishing creative economy, and a boom in eateries, brewpubs, museums, wineries and inns.
 Up the coast is Porto – also lauded by media as the new big place to go, with it wine bars, wine cellars and cruises.
 Fly from Boston to Portugal, and you go over the Azores, nine volcanic islands that are part of Portugal and unlike anyplace else on earth.
-More than worth a stop, now, with Azores Airlines’ new free stopover, you can choose two destinations for the price of one ticket.

 So, what are you missing in the Azores?